 As I type this update it’s June 2019, I’ve just visited Huawei’s factory in Suzhou, and their R&D centre in Shanghai.
 Trent, Nicole and I met with the Stephen Zhou, the general manager for residential inverters and we discussed the points in this blog and the road map for Huawei’s inverters.
 I’ve updated some sections as Huawei have already made some improvements to their inverter since I first published the blog.
 And I’ve noted the future improvements Huawei told me are to be released over the next 12 months.

 Who is Huawei anyway?

-Huawei is based in Cantonese-speaking China, and in Cantonese, it is pronounced “Wah way”.
+Huawei’s Headquarters are in Cantonese-speaking China, and in Cantonese, it is pronounced “Wah way”.
 However, when translating to English, the company chose to write it in pinyin with the Mandarin pronunciation “Hwa way”, so I think we should run with that.

 Huawei is pronounced “Hwa way”

 The name literally means “Chinese Achievement”.
 And achieve they have:

 - In 2017, Huawei overtook Apple to become the second largest mobile phone manufacturer in the world.
 (The largest is Samsung.)

 - They supply the 4G network for Vodafone, Optus and TPG in Australia.